NREL/dgen/README.md

 - ```CREATE DATABASE``` will be printed when the database is created. ```\l``` will display the databases in your server.

-B. Download data here (https://app.box.com/s/9zx58ojj0hhwr3b59xhanvmzimp06bgt) and make sure to unzip any zipped files.
+B. Download data here (https://app.box.com/s/9zx58ojj0hhwr3b59xhanvmzimp06bgt) and make sure to unzip any zipped files once downloaded.
+Note, only download one data file at a time to avoid Box's "download size exceeded" error.

 Next, run the following in the command line (replacing 'path_to_where_you_saved_database_file' below with the actual path where you saved your database file):

 ```
    $ cat /path_to_where_you_saved_data/dgen_alpha_os_db_postgres.sql | docker exec -i <container id> psql -U postgres -d dgen_db
 ```

-- Don't close the docker container or postgresql server at any point while running dGen.
+- Don't close docker at any point while running dGen.
 - The container can be "paused" by running ```$ docker stop <container id>``` and "started" by running ```$ docker start <container id>```

 C. Once the database is restored (it could take a couple minutes), open PgAdmin and create a new server.
 Name this whatever you want.
 Write "localhost" (or 127.0.0.1) in the host/address cell and "postgres" in both the username and password cells.
 Upon refreshing this and opening the database dropdown, you should be able to see your database.
 It is time to configure and run the model: